 I also played chess for a bit until I focused too much on it and my dad told me to give it a break.
 To this day, I haven't played chess again nor do I wish to do so.FIRST REAL GAMES

 The games I acquired at first were of the Ameritrash variety, since I believed I would only enjoy thematic games.
-That was proved wrong by RA, when I first played it in a meeting of Alternate Boardgames in Milford, Connecticut (I lived in CT for three years).
+That was proved wrong by RA, when I first played it in a meeting of Alternate Boardgames in Milford, Connecticut.
 Thus, RA opened the gates to me trying out more Euros and becoming more critical of purely thematic games.
 Funny that my gateway games were not the usual kind.
 I have never played Settlers of Catan or Puerto Rico, and I first played Carcassonne and Ticket to Ride when I was already deep in the hobby.MY LOVE FOR RANDOMNESS

 As a kid, my favorite "toy" was a deck of cards.
 With my imagination, I created games where I could emulate anything I wanted with just the cards.
 I played soccer games, fighting games, shooting games, etc. I would assign a character or an action to each suit and just shuffle the results.
 Later in my life, I changed the method of randomization to a graphic calculator's random integer function, but when this one stopped working, I discovered the wonderful properties of dice.
 To this day, I still gleefully roll dice to make game choices, even when I play video games (like which character to pick in Street Fighter, or which weapon to use in Call of Duty).
 I also use the stopwatch function in my cellphone and www.random.org

 for near-true randomness.
 Yes, all of this makes me weird, but I like it!WHAT DO I PREFER NOW?